-We are working together to slow the spread of the novel coronavirus 2019 (COVID-19).
-Please see this webpage for timely updates on the COVID response and services in the East Bay as well as guidance and resources for people living with HIV and HIV providers.
-It is important that we combat stigma and misinformation, protect each other and stay safely connected as a community during this global pandemic.
+We are taking collective action to end the global COVID-19 pandemic.
+Please see this webpage for updates on the local pandemic response, prevention strategies, vaccines and resources in the East Bay as well as guidance for people living with HIV.
+It is important that we combat stigma and misinformation, protect each other, learn and adapt as new information emerges, and stay safely connected as a community.

 On December 17, 2019, we were honored to receive an award from the Alameda County Board of Supervisors congratulating and commending “East Bay Getting to Zero for launching an important community-driven initiative and working toward a vision of zero new HIV transmissions in the East Bay through the promotion of equitable access to HIV testing, … Continued

 On December 10, 2019, we held our first EBGTZ World AIDS Day event, focused on empowering youth to get to zero.
 151 people joined us to listen to an amazing array of speakers and panelists, and learn about the intersection of HIV, human rights and youth access to care.
 Around half of the participants were … Continued

 In honor of World AIDS Day and the tremendous commitment and hard work of our collaborators, we recognize the organizations who have signed on to support East Bay Getting to Zero’s collective movement towards zero new HIV transmissions.